simonswain/scope/README.md

 See examples in operation at http://simonswain.github.io/scope/

-Get Scope on Github and via `bower install`
+Get Scope on here or via `bower install scope`

 Built for modern browsers, uses HTML Canvas and has no dependencies.